AlTheSlacker/NeuralNet_Basic/README.md

 # NeuralNet_Basic

+I'm busy changing this at the moment and will replace this repository with an updated one called ANN when the work is complete

 Implementing a basic neural network in Unity.
 This is the outcome of some miss-spent time on a personal exploration of how neural networks worked.
 This sample allows a small network to predict the values of a sine function, but could be trivially re-purposed to many other simple tasks.
 Check out the wiki for more information.

 ## Things to know